wallies/wallies.github.io/_posts/2106-09-02-nginx-brotli-and-elliptic-curve-cryptography.md

 bro --input css/styles.css --output dist/css/styles.css.br
 ```

-When testing Brotli in your browser we are looking for the 'Accept-Encoding' header under the Request headers section, as this is the browser signalling to the server what kinds of compressed content it can decompress with, so we are looking for "Accept-Encoding: 'gzip, deflate, br' ".
+When testing Brotli in your browser we are looking for the '**Accept-Encoding**' header under the Request headers section, as this is the browser signalling to the server what kinds of compressed content it can decompress with, so we are looking for " **Accept-Encoding: 'gzip, deflate, br'** ".

-Now that we have confirmed the browser supports the brotli encoding, we must confirm that the server supports the compression as well, so we will look at the 'Content-Encoding' header under the Response headers section.
-We should see " Content-Encoding: 'br' " , as this is what we turned on for nginx which is serving our application.
+Now that we have confirmed the browser supports the brotli encoding, we must confirm that the server supports the compression as well, so we will look at the '**Content-Encoding**' header under the Response headers section.
+We should see " **Content-Encoding: 'br'** " , as this is what we turned on for nginx which is serving our application.

 Now that we have tested everything is working locally, we can set it up on a live server.
 I am going to use [Lets Encrypt](https://letsencrypt.org/).
 There are good instructions [here](https://manas.com.ar/blog/2016/01/25/letsencrypt-certificate-auto-renewal-in-docker-powered-nginx-reverse-proxy.html) on how to set this up with Nginx without requiring extra installed packages.
 So we run the docker command to generate our letencrypt certs they should be now be in '/etc/letsencrypt/live/'.
 Now we can run our application up and run a quick test against [SSL Labs test](https://www.ssllabs.com/ssltest/) or [Free SSL Server Test](https://www.htbridge.com/ssl/).
 You can test either local or live setup by running one of the below commands.